The Ultimate Travel Guide For Visiting Patagonia

 Where is Patagonia?

-Where To Stay On Your Patagonia Travel Adventure
+Where To Stay In Patagonia

 I was most excited about my accommodations at Patagonia Camp, one of the few Patagonia Chile resort destinations.
 This was glamping (upscale camping) at its best, but the accommodations were much more luxurious that I ever expected.
 I mean, if the Four Seasons offered yurt accommodations, these would be them!
 Initially, I was reminded of that time I stayed in a Bedouin tent in Jordan and saw the biggest spider of my life, but once I settled in, the level of comfort and luxury gave me peace of mind.
 If you’re planning a trip to Patagonia, this is the place to stay.

-Stargazing in Patagonia
+Luxury Glamping in Patagonia

 There’s nothing like laying in your bed at night, in one of the world’s most remote locations (that 26-hour journey entailed a 6-hour car ride to the bottom of the continent across vast areas of nothingness), and staring up at the stars at night through the glass window in the top of yurt.
 Magical!
 Each yurt (there are only 20 of them) is spaced out so you really do feel like you’re camping in the wilderness all alone.